flosamuu/frags-mono/README.md

+# Frags Mono

+Frags Mono is a customized version of [Fragment Mono](https://github.com/weiweihuanghuang/fragment-mono), originally created by Wei Huang.

+This modified version was edited using [Glyphr Studio](http://glyphrstudio.com/).
+The font has been renamed in accordance with the SIL Open Font License.

+## License

+Frags Mono is licensed under the [SIL Open Font License, Version 1.1](https://scripts.sil.org/OFL).
+See the included `OFL.txt` file for full details.

 # Fragment Mono

 Fragment Mono is a monospaced coding version of Helvetica created by modifying and extending [Nimbus Sans](https://github.com/twardoch/urw-core35-fonts) by URW Design Studio.